-- When searching for reasons of a weight loss please keep in mind that a hedgehog is quite capable of “losing” around 20 or 30 grams in a single trip to the potty.
-It can also “gain” just as much if you allow it to eat it’s dinner before you weigh it.
+- When searching for reasons for a weight loss please keep in mind that a hedgehog is quite capable of “losing” around 20 or 30 grams in a single trip to the potty.
+It can also “gain” just as much if you allow it to eat its dinner before you weigh it.

 - The best time to weigh your hedgehog is on the same day each week and at the same time of day, preferably as soon as it wakes up, before it has a chance to go potty or eat.

 - When you measure the amount of kibble in their bowl, you can be certain of how much they’ve eaten on a daily basis.